1 The Spiritual Journey is a journey of personal transformation in the pursuit of discovering your own true essence.

 About Julia Tiffin

 Julia is a Modern Mystery School Speciality Teacher working globally to share ancient teachings to help you find your unique you & your navigational system within to live your most fulfilled life.
-She has trained since 2004 within the Modern Mystery School and specialises in the ancient arts of Healing, Sacred Geometry & Kabbalah.
+She has trained since 2004 within the Modern Mystery School and specialises in the ancient arts of Healing & Sacred Geometry, amongst others.
 She has a background as an international Fine Art photographer, exhibiting internationally and lecturing at tertiary institutions in South Africa.

 Facebook: Julia Tiffin’s Practice